xster/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 When developing your change, local testing will produce a failure along with visual diff output.
 This visual diff will be generated using the golden baseline from [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) that matches the current paramset of your testing environment (currently based on platform).
 This allows for quick iterations and validation of your change.
 Locally, this test will not pass until the new baseline has been checked in.

 When you are happy with your golden change, you are ready to submit your PR for review.
 The reviewer should also verify your golden image(s), so make sure to include the golden changes you have made in your PR description.
-Changes to tests will initially fail pre-submit checks, the results of which will be compiled into a tryjob on the Flutter Gold dashboard, under [ChangeLists](https://flutter-gold.skia.org/changelists).
+Changes to tests will be compiled into a tryjob on the Flutter Gold dashboard, under [ChangeLists](https://flutter-gold.skia.org/changelists).
 There you will see your pull request and the associated golden files that were generated, as well as the visual differences between the pre-existing baselines.

-The updated tests can be triaged from these tryjobs, which will allow for pre-submit tests to pass.
+The updated tests can be triaged from these tryjobs, which will cause the pending `flutter-gold` check to pass.
 Review the tryjob and the images that were generated, making sure they look as expected.
-Currently, we generate images for Linux, Mac and Windows platforms.
+Currently, we generate images for Linux, Mac, Windows and Web platforms.
 It is common for there to be slight differences between them.
 Click the checkmark to approve the change, completing triage.

 Changes such as these constitute a **breaking change**, and should follow [Handling Breaking Changes](https://github.com/flutter/flutter/wiki/Tree-hygiene#handling-breaking-changes).
 This includes marking your PR with the `severe: API break` and `will affect goldens` labels, as well as updating the [Changelog](https://github.com/flutter/flutter/wiki/Changelog).
+Exceptions to this include new golden file tests and upstream changes, e.g. from a skia dependency.

 And that’s it!
 Your new golden file(s) will be checked in as the baseline(s) for your new test(s), and your PR will be ready to merge. :tada: